Are you sure?

 Can you lift 50lbs comfortably?

-Do you enjoy learning and working with new technology and materials?
+Do you enjoy learning about and working with new technology and materials?

 Can you work well independently and as a team?

-Do you have excellent time management?
+Do you have excellent time-management skills?
 Are you an organized person?
 Do you consider yourself creative?
 Do you have artistic skills?

 If you checked YES to the majority of these questions, a career as a Saddler (219C) may be for you!